kamejosh/owlbear-hp-tracker/USAGE.md

 ### 3D Rendering

-**This setting needs a full reload of HP Tracker to work (refresh the owlbear page)**

 You can choose to use the 3D rendering of dddice, this is the default option.
-Should you already use the dddice owlbear extension you might want to turn of HP Trackers dice rendering to not have multiple dice showing the same thing being rendered.
-The only drawback is that there will be errors in the developer console and that you don't get to see shiny dice rolling around.
+Should you already use the dddice owlbear extension you might want to turn HP Trackers dice rendering off to not have multiple dice showing the same thing.

 ## Using The Dice Roller